wp-plugins/multisite-cloner/readme.txt

 == Changelog ==

 = 0.1.10 =
-* Updated to be working with Wordpress 4.0.0
+* This version works with the latest Wordpress release (Wordpress 4.0.0)

 = 0.1.9 =
 * Bug fix: Images in post were linked to the original blog.